 The College Lourdes group was founded in 2004 by Alastair Rankin, Julie McWilliams, and Fr Simon Bishop SJ.
-Julie McWilliams has led all fifteen of the pilgrimages and continues to be the chief organiser for our fundraising events, including this evening’s dinner.
+Julie McWilliams has led all fifteen of the pilgrimages and continues to be the chief organiser for our fundraising events.
 Since the first pilgrimage in 2005, over 750 members of the Aloysian Family have travelled to the picturesque town of Lourdes in southern France, where Saint Bernadette sighted the Virgin Mary on eighteen separate occasions.
 Each year, a group of young people with complex support needs are accompanied to Lourdes for a week by a team that includes pupils from S5 and S6; a doctor and nurse; a chaplain; and members of the College teaching staff.
 These pilgrims work tirelessly to provide the young people with an unforgettable trip - for some, the first time they have been on holiday, or have been away from their families.

 During the eight-day trip, our pilgrims participate in a variety of memorable activities.
 These include a trip to the gorgeous town of Gavarnie, an alpine setting with breath-taking views of the Pyrenees; an excursion to the seaside resort of Saint-Jean-de-Luz with its miles of glorious beachfront and sparkling blue water; and the ever-popular (and highly competitive!)
 Sports Day and Talent Show events.
 Regardless of the activity, Spirituality remains at the heart of everything which we do.
 Group prayers are held in the morning and at night, with a Mass also taking place each day.
 There is much joy derived from our participation in events such as the beautiful Torchlight Procession, and the Mass for the Anointing of the Sick.